petestapp/js-review-app/readme.md

 Phase 3: Search
 ---

-[] allow the user to start a search
+[x] allow the user to start a search

-[] allow the user to input height
+[x] allow the user to input height

-[] allow the user to input inversions
+[x] allow the user to input inversions

-[] allow the user to input manufacturer
+[x] allow the user to input manufacturer

-[] display all matches
+[/] display all matches